 During the year two schools have become academies within the Trust.
-Two additional schools will join the Trust in early 2022.
 The Trust has taken great steps forward in identifying and securing further personnel and other resources to deliver and manage this future growth and deliver on its aims and objectives.